dfgordon/vscode-language-merlin6502/README.md

 ## PUT and USE files

 The extension will fully analyze `PUT` and `USE` includes, assuming it can find the referenced files.
 The way the file search works is as follows.
 The referenced file in column 3 is assumed to be a ProDOS pathname.
-The filename is extracted, and a search in the project workspace is carried out for a `.S` file with the same name.
-The first match is analyzed.
+Matching filenames are gathered, and the best match to the rest of the path is selected.
 The following should be noted:

-* The ProDOS path and the VS Code project path do not need to match in any way
+* The ProDOS path and workspace path only need to match on the tail end
-* If more than one file match is found, the extension will flag it as an error
+* If there is an ambiguity in the matches, an error is flagged, and the file is not analyzed
 * The file extension should *not* be included in the pseudo-op argument

 When editing an include, the master file that defines the context is shown in the lower toolbar.
 Clicking on the indicator allows the user to select a different context if applicable, i.e., if the include appears in more than one file.